About Hey Michigan

 It sits right next to the harbor channel, so you get to watch the boats head out to Lake Michigan and come back in for the evening while you’re sitting on the sand.

-A few boardwalk overlooks climb above the beach for wider views, and if you’ve got kids along, there’s a playground right there too.
+A few boardwalk overlooks allow you to climb above the beach for wider views, and if you’ve got kids along, there’s a playground right there too.

 Harbor & Oselka Marina